DARIAEngineering/dcaf_case_management/docs/TECH_STACK_INTRO.md

 * [Capybara](http://teamcapybara.github.io/capybara/) is a Ruby integration testing library that can uses browser to fill in forms, click buttons, and generally interact with the app, and then verifies that things worked as we expected!
 * Here are [the Capybara docs](http://www.rubydoc.info/github/teamcapybara/capybara/master)
 * Generally we have CircleCI run these for us, so you don't need to worry about setting up Capybara unless you need to write system tests.

 ---

+### Continuous Integration and Deployment

+Our continuous integration system is Github Actions.
+This runs tests and security scanners to make sure everything is in good shape (called a 'build'), and reports the results to a pull request, so we can see if it passes muster or not.

+When a build succeeds on the `main` branch, it deploys to the staging environment so we can try it out.
+We have this configured in Heroku so that it watches Github for changes, and deploys automatically.
+(Administrators handle deployment to production.)

+---